 Nonetheless, our presenting time is a bit overrun, next time we should practice presenting within the time limit.

 Also, we haven/t thought of the practical side of our exhibition.
 For instance, some people have mild claustrophobia or a heart attack when the rubber starts to contract.

 When people go inside the womb, it's made out of rubber so it feels comfortable and warm with the lightings and surroundings.

 However, once they sat on the beanbag, which is placed inside the womb.
 The temperature will start to raise and the rubber will contract till a space that's alert you to get out of the womb.
 (The womb won't make you suffocate or die but just to let you feel the danger.)

-Reflection from my research
+Reflection on my research

 It's relatively hard to find books in the library related to making the product with "rubber".